Welcome

 Thank you for visiting our online exhibition.

-Bloor Homes and Clinton Devon Estates are bringing forward a proposal to deliver around 410 new homes on Land at Littleham, Exmouth, with 30% allocated as affordable housing for local people.
+Bloor Homes and Clinton Devon Estates are bringing forward a proposal to deliver up to 410 new homes on Land at Littleham, Exmouth, with 30% allocated as affordable housing for local people.

 East Devon District Council Local Plan